chiyoi/billing/README.md

 ### BillingAccount
 BillingAccount provides billing accounts for users.\
 Users may deposit to and withdraw from their billing account.\
-Owner may charges from each account.\
+Owners may charge from each account.\
-Owner may propose new owner to transfer the ownership.\
-Proposed new owner may accept the ownership.
+Owners may modify the owners set (add or remove).

 Receive and fallback are aliases to deposit.